Marriage of Figaro (Mad Men): Plot

-Don films the party with a handheld camera, and notices in all of the suburban flirtations, gossiping, back-biting and one-upmanship, one couple sharing a genuinely tender and loving moment, which appears to distress him.
-Betty sees Don and Helen standing together, and quickly rushes out to ask him to pick up Sally's birthday cake.
-However, after getting the cake, he drives by his house without stopping.
-Betty is humiliated in front of all of the neighbors, while the children are disappointed.
-He finally returns late that night, the party long over, accompanied by a dog.
-Don gives Sally the dog as a gift.
-This recalls what Rachel told him on the roof about how a dog can be everything to a little girl.
-However, Betty's reaction is ambivalent.
+Don films the party with a handheld camera, and notices a couple sharing a tender, loving moment, which appears to distress him.
+Betty sees Don and Helen standing together, and quickly rushes to ask him to pick up Sally's birthday cake.
+However, after getting the cake, he drives by his house, leaving Betty humiliated in front the neighbors when he does not immediately return.
+He returns late that night with a dog as Sally's birthday gift, leaving Betty ambivalent.